mark-bieganek/odin-flex-final/README.md

     https://www.theodinproject.com/lessons/foundations-landing-page

-Images: Some free images used in this project are sourced from the amazing artists found on Unsplash.com.
+Images: A special thanks to these artists, whom provided the images used in this project.

   - Alex Boyd https://unsplash.com/@a_g_b